drfailov/LaserGraver/README.md

 ### Render - Shortest way trace optimizer
 Aligns all instructions to minimize laser head movement.
+Optimal for cutting (<i>but notice, begerally this software is not optimized for cutting at all</i>).
+Also breaks every instruction into 3px length.
+It needed to get better results in case if engraver is used for cutting.
 Your engraver has to be assembled very precisely, othervise image will deform if you enable this optimization;